SoniSiddharth/Impact_analysis/README.md

 b) Zip file name 5.tar will be downloaded (Please do not change this name)

-c) Extract all files in the project folder.
+c) Clone the Github Repository ( https://github.com/SoniSiddharth/Impact_analysis ) in your system (Download the zip folder and extract    it in a folder).

+d) Create a new folder named "model_use" in 'code_files' and extract all the files of the 5.tar in "model_use".

-d) Create two folders named: “separate_test_doc” & “main_document”.
+e) Create two folders named: “separate_test_doc” & “main_document” in folder 'code_files'.

-e) Download 8 python code files from the Github Repository ( https://github.com/SoniSiddharth/Impact_analysis ), the files are as follows: ( “automate_cre.py”, “automate_up.py”, “convert_to_csv.py”, “embeddings_update.py”, “graph_plot.py”, “pre_process.py”, “search_engine.py”, “update_emb.py” )

-f) Make the changes in each file as mentioned below in step "8)".

-g)To create the first embeddings of the test cases -
+f)To create the first embeddings of the test cases -

   1) Run the “automate_cre.py” file after making the essential changes in each file as mentioned below.